kranupasingh/kranupasingh/README.md

 ---
 🎓 **About Me**

-- 📚 Completed a Level 3 Data Analyst Data Boot Camp
+- 📚 Completed a Level 3 Data Analyst Boot Camp
 - 🧮 Data analysis using SQL & Supabase
 - 🐍 Data analysis and manipulation using Python & Google Colab
 - 📊 Data visualisation using Power BI & Tableau